Jason2Brownlee/AlgorithmAfternoon/content/books/particle_swarm/chapter02.md

 ### Exercise 1: Enhancing the Basic Model

 Modify your initial Python script from Chapter 1 to include a `Particle` class that keeps track of each particle's current position, velocity, current fitness, and personal best tracking.
-Follow these steps:
+Use the following suggestions to guide your implementation:

 1. Create a new attributes, including the new `personal_best_position` and `personal_best_fitness`, for each particle, initialized to the particle's starting position.